thebracket/bracket-ui/README.md

 * `panel_layouts` demonstrates early panel functionality, with absolute and relative placements supported.
 Nesting panels is encouraged.
 * `splits` shows how to use the panel `split_horizontal` and `split_vertical` functions to sub-divide panels into sections.
 * `updates` uses the widget query/set system to push UI updates.
 Currently updates a label, a title, and shows/hides a panel.
+* `mouse` is the genesis of mouse support with buttons.
+Not very far along yet.

 The syntax is still pretty wretched.
 That will be a later target; make it work first, and then make it pretty!